demux/sublime-scroll/README.md

-sublime-scroll v0.0.3 (alpha)
+sublime-scroll v0.0.4 (alpha)
 ====================

 "Sublime Text 2"-style scroll bars.
-Renders a visual scroll bar on right side of the webpage using html canvas.
+Renders a visual scroll bar on right side of the webpage using css scaling.

 Working demo: http://django.is